 However, be aware that neither bacillus thurigiensis or spinosad sprays to the exterior of the plant will not have any effect on borers already inside the vine!

-Finally, while I hate to recommend them for any reason, weekly applications of a chemical spray do work to control squash vine borers.
+Finally, while I hate to recommend them for any reason, weekly applications of a chemical spray do work.
 However, these can also be risky to your pollinator insects, so you’ll have to determine if this choice is right for you.

-If you do opt to use chemicals, common ones used to combat squash vine borers include carbaryl, permethrin, bifenthrin, and esfenvalerate.
+If you do opt to use chemicals, common ones used include carbaryl, permethrin, bifenthrin, and esfenvalerate.